 Firstly, it’s important to know what services must be electronically verified.
-EVV is required if any healthcare service is provided in a private residence, and if Medicaid/Medicare is paying for it.
+Any healthcare service that an HCA offers in a private residence that Medicaid/Medicare is paying for requires EVV.
 Care services that are provided to hospital inpatients or nursing home residents do not require EVV.

-In light of compliance, it’s important to consider how EVV is mandated in different states.
+In light of compliance, it’s important to consider how different states mandate EVV.
 For the “closed model,” a state implements a single EVV system and mandates that home care providers utilize it.
 In an “open model,” home care providers can choose from a variety of EVV solutions that meet certain requirements.
-Agencies not adhering to EVV regulations may be penalized.
-They may even have their Medicare contracts cancelled.
+If you’re not sure what model your state is implementing, check our latest list!
+Penalties will apply to any agencies not adhering to EVV regulations.
+They may even have their Medicare contracts canceled.
 Even with the prospect of regulatory concerns, EVV doesn’t have to be an example of bureaucratic red tape.
 Firstly, it represents a valuable opportunity to future-proof organizations.
 It also provides employees with tools to help them work faster and smarter, delivering the best possible patient experience.
-In order to accomplish this, it’s important to consider the role that a workforce management solution plays.

 2) Eliminate missed visits, late starts, and time theft: